dragonman225/notablog/README.md

 ### Introduction

 `notablog` itself is designed to be installed as a dependency, and invoked from NPM script.
 This way we can separate application code and user assets so that it's less confusing for a user.
-To make things even more simple, we have prepared [`notablog-starter`](https://github.com/dragonman225/notablog-starter), so a user doesn't have to setup folder structure manually.
+To make things even more simple, I have prepared [`notablog-starter`](https://github.com/dragonman225/notablog-starter), so a user doesn't have to setup folder structure manually.
 The concept is inspired by a popular project [hexo](https://github.com/hexojs/hexo).

 With the design, a user only sees `notablog-starter` when using, therefore the following documentation will be in the context of `notablog-starter`.